 The Six Principles

 A critical category represented by long-demonized, irresistibly delicious foods like bacon, butter and egg yolks.
 Characterized as ‘sacred’ foods and favored by our wise ancestors precisely because they are rich in vital saturated fat, these foods serve as carriers of the fat-soluble vitamins A, D, E and K2, essential for mineral deposition in our precious bones and teeth.
 Yes, we’re talking animal foods like liver, lard and lobster, crustacean butter, cod-liver oil and chicken fat.
 This category of foods is abundant in the cholesterol necessary for proper brain development and nervous system function, optimal immunity, balanced hormones and successful reproduction.
 Dr. Weston A. Price’s seminal research into the diets of healthy indigenous populations around the globe demonstrated a ten-fold greater concentration of the nutrients found in these sacred foods among those thriving on their traditional diets compared to those consuming what he referred to as “the displacing foods of modern commerce”.
-The industry-conceived, government-sanctioned, media-driven fat-demonization of the last several decades has resulted in deranged metabolism and immunity, infertility and perhaps most insidiously, degradation of our precious mental health.
+The industry-conceived, government-sanctioned, media-driven fat-demonization of the last several decades has resulted in deranged metabolism and immunity, ever-increasing infertility and perhaps most insidiously, degradation of our precious mental health.
 A simple and immediate return to the ‘fat of the land’ diet our ancestors embraced might well spell the recovery of health and well being our culture so desperately seeks.

 Regardless of our own bias against it, raw animal food has played an integral role in the cuisine of peoples around the globe throughout history.
 Cultural favorites like ceviche and steak tartare, raw milk cheeses and sushi are prized by and preserved in the traditions of those who consume them because they offer a plethora of nutrients otherwise denatured by heat during the cooking process; nutrients especially necessary for the development of robust immunity like the B-complex and Vitamin C. When young people grew up consuming raw dairy products produced by pasture-raised animals, autoimmune diseases like allergies and asthma were virtually non-existent.
 Those born after the industrial food revolution may never have encountered a truly raw animal product, and even if they had, the food-borne pathogen-phobia of recent years is an adequate deterrent for most parents when it comes to avoiding this category of foods on behalf of their young ones.
 Nonetheless, when traditional methods of grass-farming and open water fishing are employed, raw animal food provides a safe and exceptionally nourishing contribution to an ancestral diet.